 Waterfall Yosemite Elopement Photography with dog witness and Taft Point sunset

 If you’ve never visited Yosemite I bet you imagine coming to the mountains to escape people, but Yosemite actually draws a substantial amount of visitors, and each year it seems to increase!
-For this reason we recommend dodging the masses by planning your ceremony at sunrise, if privacy and intimacy is something that’s important to you.
-Sunrises offer some privacy, in addition to spectacular views, and then you have the remainder of the day to explore and celebrate together!
+For this reason we recommend dodging the crowds by planning your ceremony at sunrise, if privacy and intimacy is something that’s important to you.
+Sunrises can offer a bit more privacy than later in the day, in addition to spectacular views, and then you have the remainder of the day to explore and celebrate together, or take a nap before watching the sunset.

 Do you need a permit to take wedding photos in Yosemite?